 Each student acquires a broad range of skills known as Approaches to Learning (ATL).
 These include essential skills and attitudes that all students need to develop in order to become successful learners.
 These are incorporated into each subject, and culminate in the Personal Project.

-Action as Service is a core component of the MYP, students are expected to take action based on their learning either through teacher supported or student initiated actions.
-They record and reflect on the Action as Service learning portfolio and these reflections and activities are managed by the AS Coordinator.
+Service as Action is a core component of the IB MYP, students are expected to take action based on their learning either through teacher supported or student initiated actions.
+They record and reflect on their Service as Action learning on Managebac and these reflections and activities are managed by the SaA Coordinator.

 If you have any questions about the programme please contact: